Bounding entanglement dimensionality from the covariance matrix: Introduction

-Relevant entanglement measures can be also given from a purely information-theoretic approach considering entropies of marginals, optimal decompositions of a state in terms of separable states, robustness to noise, distance to the set of separable states, and so on~\cite{PlenioVirmani07}.
-All of these measures are in practice very hard to estimate from experimental data, and one typically relies on bounding them from so-called entanglement witnesses, i.e., observables that have positive expectation values on separable states but can have negative expectation value for some entangled states.
+Entanglement has been always seen as a crucial property of quantum physics~\cite{schrod35}.
+Currently it is regarded also as an important resource for quantum information tasks and, at the same time, as a main obstacle for classical simulations of quantum systems~\cite{HorodeckiEntanglementReview2009,GuheneToth09,FriisNatPhys19,Frerot2023}.
+In fact, a lot of research has been devoted recently to the problem of distinguishing separable from entangled states, and even quantifying entanglement as a resource~\cite{PlenioVirmani07}.
+Relevant entanglement measures can be given in many ways, including entropies of marginals, optimal decompositions of a state in terms of separable states, robustness to noise, distance to the set of separable states, and so on~\cite{PlenioVirmani07}.
+All of these measures are in practice very hard to estimate from experimental data, typical methods are entanglement Hamiltonian learning~\cite{Kokail2021Quantum,kokail2021entanglement}, replica trick~\cite{Islam2015}, or compressed sensing methods~\cite{Gross2010Quantum}.
+Therefore one typically relies on bounding them from so-called entanglement witnesses, i.e., observables that have positive expectation values on separable states but can have negative expectation values for some entangled states.
 Bounds on entanglement measures have been discussed also in terms of nonlinear witnesses, typically involving variances of collective operators~\cite{GittsovichPRA10,FadelVitagliano_2021}.
-However, such bounds work well either for very low-dimensional systems in the case of entropic measures~\cite{GittsovichPRA10} or for measures related to the tolerance of the entangled state to noise~\cite{brandao05,CramerPlenioWunderlich11,marty14,FadelVitagliano_2021}.
+However, such bounds work well either for very low-dimensional systems in the case of entropic measures~\cite{GittsovichPRA10} or for measures related to the tolerance of the entangled state to noise~\cite{FadelVitagliano_2021,brandao05,CramerPlenioWunderlich11,marty14}.

-One particularly important measure that is relevant especially in the context of classical simulation of quantum systems is the {\it Schmidt number}, or {\it entanglement dimensionality} which, loosely speaking, quantifies the memory needed to reproduce the correlations in the quantum state: Proving that a quantum state as a certain entanglement dimensionality $r$ means that such a state cannot be simulated with a system of dimension lower than $r$.
-At the same time, genuine high-dimensional entanglement has been proven useful for several practical tasks, ranging from improved security for quantum cryptography~\cite{ZhangQCrypto13,HuberPawlowski13}, to noise resistant quantum communication \cite{ecker19,hu20} and universal quantum computation~\cite{Lanyon2009,VandenNest13}.
+One particularly important measure that is relevant especially in the context of classical simulation of quantum systems is the {\it Schmidt number}, or {\it entanglement dimensionality} which, loosely speaking, quantifies the dimension needed to reproduce the correlations in the quantum state: Proving that a quantum state with a certain entanglement dimensionality $r$ means that such a state cannot be simulated with a system of dimension lower than $r$.
+At the same time, genuine high-dimensional entanglement has been proven useful for several practical tasks, ranging from improved security for quantum cryptography~\cite{etcheverry2013quantum,HuberPawlowski13,DodaQuantum2021}, to noise resistant quantum communication \cite{ecker19,hu20} and universal quantum computation~\cite{Lanyon2009,VandenNest13}.